by Bruce Wells | Jun 16, 2025 | This Week in Petroleum History

 Pillsbury’s quest to preserve the Walter T. Wells album and records proved successful, and she emailed AOGHS to report the family’s album was “safely archived at the USC Libraries Special Collections.
 Sue Luftschein is the Librarian.
 It’s on Online Archive of California (OAC).”

-The Lane-Wells West Coast headquarters designed by architect William E. Mayer and completed in 1937 in what today is Huntington Park in Los Angeles.
+The Lane-Wells West Coast headquarters designed by architect William E. Mayer and completed in 1937 in what became Huntington Park in Los Angeles.
 Photo courtesy Water and Power Associates.

 The Lane-Wells collection — Gift of Connie Pillsbury, October 27, 2017 — can be accessed via the OAC website.